 Oxbridge offers two distance learning courses that would be particularly beneficial if you do wish to pursue this career.
 The benefit of these courses is that you can participate in them in your own time.

-Both the Freelance Journalism Level 3 and Introduction to Photo Journalism courses would look good on a CV for potential employers.
+The Freelance Journalism Level 3 course would look good on a CV for potential employers.
 Oxbridge also offers a Creative Writing Diploma and Fiction Writing Level 3 course, both of which would also be incredibly useful.